 There are numerous other options for short-term lease apartments happening outside of downtown.
 Studios, one-bedroom apartments, two-bedrooms, three bedrooms, and beyond can be found with lease terms of less than 12 months.
 Students who need flexible lease dates and search for a short-term lease can find apartments near Chicago’s university campuses, including Loyola University in Rogers Park and The University of Chicago in Hyde Park.

 Are you only looking for an apartment in Chicago for a short time?
 Find Chicago short-term rentals and find a flexible apartment to match your schedule.
 Browse these sublets and short-term apartment rentals in Chicago and the suburbs.

-How Long are Short Term Apartment Rentals?
+How Long are Short-Term Rentals?

-How Do I Find Short Term Furnished Rentals in Chicago?
+How Do I Find Short-Term Furnished Rentals in Chicago?

-Are There Month to Month Short Term Rentals in Chicago?
+Are There Month-to-Month Short-Term Rentals in Chicago?

 Chicago allows month-to-month apartment leases.
 These aren't always the same as short-term lease apartments, though.
 Short-term lease apartments in Chicago don't always have as much flexibility, so if renters are set to find month-to-month leases, they should ask the landlord if they're considering such an arrangement while negotiating the lease.
 The option with the most flexibility is the month-to-month lease agreement.